 Here’s an article by Dr Mary Ackerley, who is a Harvard and Johns Hopkins trained psychiatrist with a specialty in environmental illness.
 She believes that a large percentage of mental and physical health problems are due to environmental exposure.

-And here’s a very informative video interview of hers about neuro-inflammation and psychiatric disorders related to mold and environmental exposure.
+And here’s a very informative podcast interview of hers about neuro-inflammation and psychiatric disorders related to mold and environmental exposure.

 Mold Toxicity Testing